Tom Chambers (basketball): Seattle SuperSonics (1983–1988)

-Phoenix Suns
+Phoenix Suns (1988–1993)

-An avid hunter and horseback rider, Chambers had no interest in playing outside of his native West.
+An avid hunter and horseback rider, Chambers had no interest in playing outside of the western United States.
 He accepted a then-very pricey offer to join the Phoenix Suns in June 1988.
 Seattle declined to match the offer.
-His next three All-Star appearances would be as a Sun, the team he still works for today.
+He made three All-Star appearances as a Suns player.

 In Phoenix, coach Cotton Fitzsimmons expected Chambers to shoot the ball.
 In 1988–89 Chambers scored 25.7 points per game.
 In 1989–90 his total rose to 27.2 points per game.
-Just as his scoring hit new highs his team also improved.
+Just as his scoring hit new highs, his team also improved.
 Point guard Kevin Johnson was the passer Chambers had long-awaited, and the duo became an outstanding NBA tandem.
+On March 24, 1990, Chambers scored a Suns-franchise-record 60 points during a win over his former team the Sonics, while playing through a hamstring injury.

 Former Seattle teammate, Xavier McDaniel, joined the team in 1990–91, and the now 31-year-old Chambers again accepted a more team-oriented role for the Suns.
 His scoring, and the team's success, declined.
 He had been twice named All-NBA Second Team, but now just tried to fit in.
 In 1992–93, the fifth and final season in Phoenix, Charles Barkley arrived to give the team the rebounder the team had long needed to truly contend.
 The now 33-year-old Chambers accepted a role as sixth man, while Barkley and Dan Majerle were the team's key scorers.

-That team made it to the 1993 NBA Finals, where they lost 4 games to 2 to Michael Jordan's Chicago Bulls.
+That team made it to the 1993 NBA Finals, where they lost in six games to Michael Jordan's Chicago Bulls.
+In the last game of the series, and in what would be the last game of his Suns tenure, Chambers scored 12 points in a 99–98 Game 6 loss.

 Utah Jazz

 Chambers still felt he had more to contribute, and accepted an offer to join the Utah Jazz in August 1993.
-He would back up star Karl Malone, and re-team with Jeff Hornacek from the Suns.
+He backed up star Karl Malone, and re-teamed with Jeff Hornacek from the Suns.
 The Jazz improved immediately and made it to the 1994 Western Conference Finals.
-Now age 35, Chambers had one more year to give before ending his first stint in the NBA as a 20,024 point NBA scorer.
+Now age 35, Chambers had one more year to give before ending his first stint in the NBA as a 20,024-point NBA scorer.

-Israel
+Maccabi Tel Aviv (1995–1996)

 Chambers joined Maccabi Tel Aviv in Israel, for a season of play in the Israeli Super League and the FIBA EuroLeague, during the 1995–96 season.
+He signed a one-year contract with the Israeli club for a reported $500,000 that made him the highest paid player in Israel.
 In the Israeli Super League, Chambers averaged 17.7 points, 6.3 rebounds, and 2.3 assists per game.
 He also won the Israeli League championship that season with Maccabi.
 In the FIBA EuroLeague's 1995–96 season, Chambers averaged 15.1 points, 6.8 rebounds, 1.5 assists, and 0.7 steals per game, in 32.8 minutes per game.